ExcellenceOseagwina/wellspring-inventory/USER_DOCUMENTATION.md

 ## Security and Safety Tips

-- Use a strong password.
+- Use a strong password and a valid email.
 - Do not share login details.
 - Sign out after using a shared computer.
 - Confirm equipment details before saving.
 - Delete records only when authorized.
 - Upload only relevant equipment images or videos.
 - Report suspicious account activity to the administrator.
-- Never place Supabase service role keys in frontend files.

 ## Support Information